u4ik/React-Router-v6-demo/README.md

 	`<Route path='/about' element={<About />} />` </br>

 - `exact` is no longer needed as a prop to `Route`, as it is enabled by default.
-If you did want to load a component based on the prefix path you can do this:
+If you did want to keep a component rendered based on the starting path you can do this:

 	`<Route path='/news/*' element={<News />} />`

 - This will render the news component as long as the url pathname begins with /news.
-Any paths that follow will still keep this news component rendered. </br>
+Any paths that follow will still keep the `<News/>` component rendered.</br>
+    Ex.</br>
-    Ex. /news/:id -> `<NewsItem/>`</br>
+     /news/:id -> `<NewsItem/>`</br>
-    (`<News/>` will still be rendered, however with version 6 React will internally try to decide the best component to fit)
+    (`<News/>` will still be rendered, however with version 6 React will internally try to decide the best component to render)
 - Order of routes no longer matter.
     Before you would have to have dynamic routes underneath static routes.</br>
-    Ex. /news/main would have to come before /news/:id.
+    Ex.</br> /news/main would have to come before /news/:id.
         This is no longer the case with Version 6.

 - No more `Redirect`, instead import and use `Navigate`</br>